lipro/tqs-community-docs/release-notes/source/kernel-linux.rst

 Linux Kernel
 ============

+.. only:: html

+   .. sectionauthor:: |slz_obfuscated|

+.. only:: latex or man or texinfo or text

-.. sectionauthor:: Stephan Linz <rexut95@gmail.com>
+   .. sectionauthor:: |slz_plain_text|

 .. |linux_tqs_version| replace:: 2.6.34.14

 Tqs-community-bsp supports the following sources for Linux Kernel: